shiftlin0818/PowerSystem_Viewer/README.md

 Note: Currently,  support the matpower case format / PSSE33 (except 3 windings transfrormer and DC line)

-2. Choose a bus number and the number of iters wanted to be viewed
+2. Choose a bus number and the number of tiers wanted to be viewed

 3. Click search